eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 Next, take the solution Part A, open it, and spread evenly along the ski using the sponge in the kit without dripping too much of the precious solution.
 Making a clear center and then working outwards toward the edges in a rotating method, like waxing, helps get every nook and cranny of the structure covered with the solution.
 Once both skis are covered, let the treatment soak into the base for 20 minutes.
 After soaking into the base, wipe the excess solution off with a clean cloth and prepare for UV curing.

 The skis in a shop have an easy Phantom Curing Station that only requires twenty minutes of baking in a UV lamp station.
 At home, though, it requires a bit of planning with mother nature.
 Using natural sunlight, the curing requires close to 2 hours of bright sunlight, and it cures better in warmer weather.
-Not only do you have to worry about the weather, but also the latitude of where you will be doing the DIY wax treatment.
+Not only is weather a worry, but also the latitude of where the DIY wax treatment will be done.
 In high latitudes, the atmosphere can reduce the intensity of the UV wavelengths and may not cure to the peak in the allotted time, potentially requiring longer or a specialized UV source.
 DPS notes that it can even take up to 6 hours.

 Next, thoroughly brush the skis with the brush provided in the box.
-Do not use your own brush that you have used in the past for traditional waxing, as this cured dust isn't beneficial and may reduce brushing performance on future traditionally waxed skis.
+Do not use your own brush that has been used in the past for traditional waxing.
+When brushing, the cured dust isn't beneficial and may reduce brushing performance on future traditionally waxed skis.
 This will get the majority of it off.
-Lastly, take a nylon brush (the one provided in the box, or your own brush is okay for this stage) and buff the surface to a sheen.
+Lastly, take a nylon brush (the one provided in the box, or an old nylon brush is okay for this stage) and buff the surface to a sheen.

 Then, using the solution of Part B, do the same thing, just using a new solution!